Extension Logo

 • Preventative fungicide injections can be used to protect trees from infection by beetle feeding.

 • Fungicide injections are not very effective in preventing infection through root grafts.
-So, it is important that all trees in an area be treated and root grafts severed before removal of an infected tree.
+So, it is important that all trees in an area be treated and root grafts severed before the removal of an infected tree.

 • Fungicide injections can only be done by a trained arborist.
 Depending on the chosen fungicide, the treatment must be repeated every 1-3 years.